 It's not only easy, it's the ultimate lazy man's version of the lazy perogy casserole.
 It's actually the laziest you can get when it comes to making a perogie casserole.
 This frozen pierogies recipe is popular any time of the year, but ideal as a main dish for a holiday breakfast or a side dish for a breakfast potluck!
 It also inspired my Shortcut Lazy Pierogies.
+This recipe was inspired by a perogy fundraiser for my kids' dance school.
+I had a lot of frozen perogies to use!

 Jump to:

-*See recipe card for quantities
+*See recipe card for full list of ingredients and quantities

 📖Variations & Substitutions

 - Pierogies - you can buy frozen perogies from the grocery store or use your own frozen homemade pierogies.
-You could use a different savory filling pierogi, if you don't want to use potato and cheese.
+You could use a different savory filling pierogi if you don't want to use potato and cheese.

 - Onions - you can substitute green onions for white onion